acli/omni-news/README.md

 The current code can’t handle both channels at the same time.

-The Cantonese name of known programs are hard-coded because the master schedules do not contain the non-English names of anything.
+The Cantonese name of known programs are hard-coded because the master schedules do not contain the names of anything that’s not written in the Latin alphabet.

 Because their language codes are non-standard, what a lot of these codes mean is anyone’s guess.